pajerosaleh-png/loutas-care-knowledge-base/05-Functional-Requirements/Modules/01-Dashboard.md

 * Dashboard Architecture (Future)

 ---
+# Dependencies

+This module depends on the following platform capabilities:

+- Authentication
+- Authorization (RBAC)
+- User Preferences
+- Notification Framework
+- Global Search
+- AI Platform
+- Reporting Services
+- Workspace Framework

+The Dashboard coordinates information from multiple platform services and modules but does not own their business logic.
 # Notes

 Detailed dashboard widgets, business rules, KPIs, and workflows are defined in the following sections of this module.